 I ask you!
 How could a gentlemen with that much knowledge about books and bookmen give up collecting?

-"The Property of a Gentleman Who Has Given Up Collecting" was published at least one more time during Andrew Lang's lifetime; this time, and for the first time, in book form, in New Collected Rhymes by Andrew Lang, published by Longmans, Green and Co. in 1905.
+"The Property of a Gentleman Who Has Given Up Collecting" was published at least one more time during Andrew Lang's lifetime; this time in New Collected Rhymes by Andrew Lang, published by Longmans, Green and Co. in 1905.
 And it contained one new stanza!

 It appears that Andrew Lang finally came to his senses and started collecting again sometime during or before 1905.
 He died July 20, 1912, and his library was put up for auction at Sotheby's on December 5th and 6th of 1912.